Vaskivskyi/docs-asusrouter/docs/log/library.md

   - Loop protection via tracking which fallback was already used
 - Added new exceptions to the `asusrouter.error` module (SSL certificate errors, fallback errors)

+### 🐞 Bug Fixes

+- Fixed issue when SSL certificate verification relied on the provided session configs rather than AR settings

 ### 🐣 GitHub & Development

 - Improved and extended unit tests for the `asusrouter.connection` module